MarilouJourdain/FREEFORM-ADCP/README.md

 # ARBGEOM-ADCP: A toolbox for the design and operation of monostatic ultrasonic profiling systems of arbitrary geometry with applications to the use of standard Acoustic Doppler Current Profilers (ADCPs) and novel distributed systems including convergent-beam ADCPs

-A MATLAB toolbox enabling:  1) Acquisition of 3D velocity from Acoustic Doppler Current Profilers (ADCPs), 2) Acoustic beam and bin mapping, 3) Acoustic beam orientations definition as function of a target focal point.
-This toolbox applies to monostatic ultrasonic profiling systems of arbitrary geometry (any number of transducer and orientation, convergeant or divergeant configuration).
+A MATLAB toolbox enabling: 1) Acquisition of 3D velocity, 2) Acoustic beam and bin mapping, 3) Acoustic beam orientations definition as function of a target focal point.
+This toolbox applies to mono-static ultrasonic profiling systems of arbitrary geometry (any number of transducer and orientation, convergent or divergent configuration).
 This toolbox aims to facilitate the development and operation of actuated Converging-beam ADCPs and distributed ADCPs.

 ### Requirements
 This toolbox is developed in MATLAB R2022b, thus its system requirements are identical to those of MATLAB.
 Make sure that the toolbox folders and subfolders are in the Matlab path.